cosmos/evm/precompiles/bank/README.md

 ## Description

 The Bank precompile provides read-only access to the Cosmos SDK `x/bank` module state through an EVM-compatible interface.
-It enables smart contracts to query native token balances and supply information for accounts and tokens registered with corresponding ERC-20 representations.
+This enables smart contracts to query native token balances and supply information for accounts and tokens registered with corresponding ERC-20 representations.

 ## Interface